FAQs about TJ’s Place of Hope

 A: Give us a call @ 937-436-HOPE.
-Our conversation will be confidential and we’ll give specific advise based on the information you provide.
+Our conversation will be confidential and we’ll give specific advice based on the information you provide.
 If they are suicidal or a danger to others, please call emergency care ie. 911, immediately.
-We hope to talk to them or you when they are ready.
+We hope to talk to them when they are ready.

 Other questions that we are going to answer shortly:

-if I need a facilitator or to talk with another kid at TJ‘s Place, how can I contact?
+If I need a facilitator or to talk with another kid at TJ’s Place, how can I contact them?